tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_parameters.md

 /service/myresource/user/<span class="orange">{user}</span>/bicycles/<span class="orange">{bicycleId}</span>
 </pre>

-Path parameters are usually set off with curly braces, but some API doc style's precede the value with a colon or use other syntax.
+Path parameters are usually set off with curly braces, but some API doc styles precede the value with a colon or use other syntax.
 When you document path parameters, indicate the default values, the allowed values, and other details.

 ### Color coding the path parameters